 We do not have written employment agreements with executives.
 Instead, each of our NEOs has a change of control severance agreement (an Employment Protection Agreement) that provides for retention and continuity in order to minimize disruptions during a pending or anticipated change of control.
 The agreements are triggered only by a qualifying termination of employment in connection with a change of control.
-Martin Marietta's equity-based award plans and retirement plans also provide for certain post-termination payments and benefits, as well as, for equity awards granted prior to 2020, the acceleration of time periods for purposes of vesting in, or realizing gain from, such equity award in the event of a change of control.
+Martin Marietta's equity-based award plans and retirement plans also provide for certain post-termination payments and benefits.
 The Committee believes these payments and benefits are also important to align the interests of the executive officers with the interests of the shareholders because the agreements will reduce or eliminate the reluctance to pursue potential change of control transactions that may ultimately lead to termination of their employment but would otherwise be in the best interests of our shareholders.
 The Employment Protection Agreements are described on page 73 of this Proxy Statement.